AFM-SPM/TopoStats/docs/usage.md

 sample_image_scan_2022-12-08-1204.spm
 ```

-For learn more about the command line see the [Introduction to the Command Line for
+To learn more about the command line see the [Introduction to the Command Line for
 Genomics](https://datacarpentry.org/shell-genomics/).

 ## Running TopoStats